yuchiki/atcoderHelper/README.md

 # English document

-We have not English version document yet.
+We do not have an English version document yet.

 # 概要